-In general, patients will feel like they’ve recovered the majority of their shoulder function at some stage between 3 and 6 months.
+In general, you will probably feel like you’ve recovered the majority of your shoulder function at some stage between 3 and 6 months.

 Regular paracetamol and anti-inflammatories (if appropriate) are the mainstays of pain relief.
 You will be prescribed some stronger medications which can be helpful in the early post-operative phase.

-For many patients, the anaesthetist will discuss the option of using a ‘nerve block’ to help reduce your pain levels in the time just after surgery.
+Your anaesthetist may discuss the option of using a ‘nerve block’ to help reduce your pain levels in the time just after surgery.
 This is a procedure where the anaesthetist injects long-acting local anaesthetic to the nerves supplying the upper limb using ultrasound guidance.
 This procedure eliminates or greatly reduces pain in the first 12-24 hours after surgery, and is very helpful in maintaining your comfort levels in the early post-operative period.
 There’s no absolute need to have the nerve block.
-The anaesthetist will discuss the option with you prior to surgery.
+The anaesthetist will discuss the option with you before surgery.